 So sad.
 Yesterday I saw a post on Google+ by someone who seemed rather self-satisfied in announcing that when their bishop's letter was read at Mass on Sunday (outlining the reasons the HHS contraception mandate was unacceptable), she walked out of Church.
 She didn't want "anyone telling me how to vote."
 If she can't tell the difference between an objection to an actual ruling of the current administration and interference in campaign issues, I'm not sure I trust her wisdom in the voting booth, either.
-Such unconsciously secularized Catholics are precisely the kind Peggy Noonan mentions in her latest article, some of which needs to be shouted from the rooftops:
+Such unconsciously secularized Catholics are precisely the kind Peggy Noonan mentions in

 An update on the furor surrounding ObamaCare and the Catholic Church.
 The Obama White House was surprised by the pushback but hopes it will blow over.
 Their thinking: The Catholics had their little eruption, letters were read from pulpits, the pundits came out, and then the pols.
 But life goes on, new issues arise, we'll hunker down, it'll go away.
 Meanwhile, play for time.
 Send David Axelod out to purr about possible new negotiations.